RodriVazquezAsenjo/Updated-News/README.md

 1. **Homepage Wireframe**:
    - Navigation bar with sections like Home, News Feed, Organizations, and Profile.
    - A list of all news articles with brief previews and links to full articles.
-   - Option to filter by organization or news category.

 2. **News Article Page**:
    - Article title, content, and images.